Most interesting landmarks of Western Sahara

 Described landmarks of Western Sahara

-The barren Western Sahara with its unclear political status is not a tourist hotspot, and also not too rich with natural and man made heritage.
+Barren Western Sahara with its unclear political status is not a tourist hotspot, and also not too rich with natural and man-made heritage.

 Featured: Cabo Blanco seal colony